browserengineering/book/book/scheduling.md

 just a moment.

-Finally, depending on the `is_async` flag the browser will either call this function right away, or in a new thread using the `target` argument to the `Thread` constructor:
+Finally, depending on the `is_async` flag the browser will either call this function right away, or in a new thread:

 ``` {.python}
 class JSContext: